-Breakfast burrito is an American take on this classic Mexican wrap.
-This particular type of burrito often includes scrambled eggs— a popular and beloved breakfast item, among traditional burrito fillings.
+Breakfast burritos are an American take on this classic Mexican wrap.
+This particular type of burrito often includes scrambled eggs— a popular and beloved breakfast item, along with traditional burrito fillings.

-As mentioned, burritos are nutritious food that contains protein, starch, fiber, and fresh vegetables.
+As mentioned, burritos can be a nutritious food that contains protein, starch, fiber, and fresh vegetables.
 However, since burritos are packed with fillings, sometimes they may be too high in calories, saturated fat, and sodium.

 Fortunately, these breakfast burritos adhere to our healthy eating guidelines.
-We want to make sure all the nutritional values of the food stay within recommended limits.
+We try hard to make sure all the nutritional values of the dishes we create stay within recommended limits.

-These burritos end up having about 7.7g of saturated fat and 553mg of sodium.
+These burritos have about 7.7g of saturated fat and 553mg of sodium.

 Our breakfast burritos contain only 471 calories per serving.
 Serving size is one burrito weighing about 8.5 oz.

-There are 36g of total carbs in one serving of our breakfast burrito.
+There are 36g of total carbs in one of our breakfast burritos.
 This includes about 5g of dietary fiber per serving.